 CE reports may contain additional information about tests of straightforwared combinations of the identified technologies.
 Such supplemental testing needs to be clearly identified in the report if it was not part of the CE plan.

-New branches may be created which combine two or more tools included in the CE document or the VTM/BMS (as applicable).
+New branches may be created which combine two or more tools included in the CE document or the VTM (as applicable).
+[Search/remove obsolete references to BMS.]

 It is not necessary to formally name cross-checkers in the initial version of the CE document.
 To adopt a proposed feature at the next meeting, we would like see comprehensive cross-checking done, with analysis that the description matches the software, and recommendation of value of the tool given tradeoffs.